How to query data

 Write your own SQL

 πŸ€“ Who can do this?
 Anyone with the knowledge to write SQL.
-You will need to be an admin or a member user with data access to the asset.
+Any Atlan user with data access to the asset can query data.

 To query an asset with your own SQL: